bjornmeansbear/teaching.ookb.co/projects/animated-shapes/animated-shapes.md

 ---
+date: 2013-09-24
 layout: project
-title: "Animated Shapes"
 projectorder: 2
-date: 2013-09-24
 tags:
-  - "gd3"
+  - gd3
+title: "Animated Shapes"
 ---

 Using only the shape tool and plain, formal elements, please make a short animation set to music.
 Pick a piece of instrumental music.